|MS-OTD Track||BS-OTD Track|

-This course introduces students to scholarly writing and presentations, and strategies for working with the literature.
-Through learning assignments and online activities, students will discuss contemporary OT concepts, engage in peer review critiques, apply presentation technology, and develop a career trajectory.
+This course introduces students to approaches for advanced professional development.
+Topics include self-directed learning, online learning technologies and communities, mentoring relationships, scholarly writing and presentations, and strategies for working with the literature.
+Through learning assignments and online activities around contemporary professional issues, students will engage in peer review critiques, apply presentation technology, and develop a career trajectory plan.

 OTD 806.
 Advanced Evidence Based Practice (3 cr.)

 In this course students will refine their skills for asking clinical questions, searching for, and critically appraising available evidence in order to form conclusions regarding best practice.
 Through in-depth exploration of the research process including an evaluation of research methodologies associated with hierarchies of evidence, students will formulate and answer questions about their own clinical practice.

 In this course students will explore the dynamics involved with forming collaborative partnerships, working in teams, and expanding one’s professional network.
 Through course readings, activities, and assignments completed in the student’s work environment, students will develop skills in teamwork, consensus building, conflict management, negotiation, and consultation.